estepanov/next-auth-prisma-pg-apollo-typescript/README.md

+# Awesome Next Boilerplate

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-First, make sure you have postgresql installed and running on your machine.
+1. Make sure you have postgresql installed and running on your machine.

-Second, copy the `.env.example` to `.env`
+2. Copy the `.env.example` to `.env`

+3. Edit `.env` with your own information.
+By default email auth is the only option, so you will need an email provider or service like <https://mailtrap.io>

-Now start the development server:
+4. Start the development server:

 ```bash
 npm run dev